-# Immutability Standard
+# Immutability standard

 # PHP objects

-In PHP objects are passed by reference.
+In PHP, objects are passed by reference.
 For the code below, $mutable

-is a reference for the object id #12345
+is a reference to the object with id #12345

 .